 - Finally, you have the option to Enable Unity Analytics, which give you insight into your players’ experiences.
-By reading the data, you can determine areas where players struggle and make changes based on the feedback.
-The book will not delve into analytics, so set the switch to off.
+By reading the data, you can determine areas wherein players struggle and make changes based on the feedback.
+This tutorial will not delve into analytics, so set the switch to off.

 Learning the Interface

 When your project loads, you’ll see a screen packed full of information.
-It’s perfectly normal to feel a little overwhelmed at first, but don’t worry — you’ll get comfortable with everything as you work through the first few chapters.
+It’s perfectly normal to feel a little overwhelmed at first, but don’t worry — you’ll get comfortable with everything as you work through this tutorial.

 Your layout will probably look like this:

-If not, click the Layout button in the top-right and select 2 by 3 from the dropdown.
+If not, click the Layout button in the top-right and select 2 by 3 from the dropdown menu.